-- If there are no locate marks after you have waited the required time, do NOT dig. - If you do not understand the locate marks, do NOT dig. - If you cannot visually verify the location of marked utility lines, STOP digging. - If you find unmarked, mismarked, or seemingly abandoned facilities, STOP digging. - If you see signs of something buried after the locate was complete, such as a fresh trench, STOP digging. - If the marks fade or are destroyed, STOP digging and contact 811 to request a new ticket.
+- If there are no locate marks after you have waited the required time, do NOT dig. - If you do not understand the locate marks, do NOT dig. - If you cannot visually verify the location of marked utility lines, STOP digging. - If you find unmarked, mismarked or seemingly abandoned facilities, STOP digging. - If you see signs of something buried after the locate was complete, such as a fresh trench, STOP digging.